Tyrn/wei/the-insider-en.typ

      "Why are you so glum, Terence," he said in Weian, "and why is it all so dirty?"

-     Kissur trailed his fingers in disgust down an expensive pink wood table
-- a banker dropped pizza on the table, hurriedly eating it.
+     Kissur trailed his fingers in disgust down an expensive pink wood table---a banker dropped pizza on the table, hurriedly eating it.

-     "You  don't  have a woman - that's the  problem,"  Kissur noted.
+     "You  don't  have a woman---that's the  problem,"  Kissur noted.
 "Idari says the same."

      The headman, having  noiselessly  approached  on  the side,  bowed  and quickly popped in.

-     "If the lord needs a maid, I have a good candidate - a small official's daughter, a seventeen-year-old maiden, gentle as jasmine  petals.
+     "If the lord needs a maid, I have a good candidate---a small official's daughter, a seventeen-year-old maiden, gentle as jasmine  petals.
 Her father was  caught stealing and he is currently under an investigation.
 To collect the money to butter the judges up and secure his daughter's future, he could sell her for fifty thousand."

-     Bemish glanced quickly towards his colleagues - the conversation was in Weian and they clearly didn't understand it.
+     Bemish glanced quickly towards his colleagues---the conversation was in Weian and they clearly didn't understand it.

      "I'll think about it," Bemish said.